PerseusDL/canonical-greekLit/README.md

 Canonical - Greek Literature
 =========

 This will be the base repo for all text and annotation data published in the PDL.
+Please note: this is a work in progress.
+Not all headers have been checked for accuracy.
+Changes may be made at any time to any files and data.

 **Please [read the Wiki](https://github.com/PerseusDL/canonical-greekLit/wiki) for information on contacting us and submitting corrections, etc.**